jezzsantos/queryany/samples/ri/README.md

 ## Application

-This layer contains the **Transaction Scripts/Application Layer/Domain Services:** classes that co-ordinate/orchestrate/manage/script your domain entities.
+This layer contains the **Transaction Scripts/Application Layer/Domain Services:** classes that co-ordinate/orchestrate/manage/script your domain entities/valueobjects.

-These classes contain commands and queries that essentially follow the same patter: (1) retrieve domain entities from persistence, (2) instruct the entities what they should do now (Tell-Dont-Ask), and then (3) persist the mutated entity state again.
+These classes contain commands and queries.

+Commands essentially follow the same pattern:

+1. Retrieve domain entities from persistence

+2. Instruct the entities what they should do now (Tell-Dont-Ask)

+3. Persist the mutated entity state again.
 This layer represents your specific application.

 > Note: Between your 'transaction scripts/application layer/domain services' and the Infrastructure layer there will always be a mapping (logical or physical) to and from DTO (Data Transfer Objects) or POCO objects.
 These are bare OO objects with no behaviour in them, that do not use encapsulation (ideally not inheritance), that are the only types that traverse the boundary between Domain<->Infrastructure.
+The assembly that defines them should contain NO implementation.

 ### CarsApplication